 We recognise and reward children who go 'over and above' our standards of expectation.
 Developing positive relationships is key to enable children to feel valued, appropriately challenged and rewarded, either individually or as part of a collective.
-We focus on rewards being intrinsic and praise being specific and skill based.
+We focus on rewards being a combination of extrinsic and intrinsic rewards with an aim and praise being specific and skill based.
 Rewards include: